 The touching story of a clandestine junkie and his night taking care of Horse Head who was sick from extra-dimensional travel.

 Catch up or get started on your Horse Head Adventure.
-Above are all Horse Head episodes in one file through Episode 17.
-We will update this file every week with a new episode.
+Above are all Horse Head episodes 1 through 26 – exactly halfway through Season Zero!

 Another glimpse into one of the 7 billion plus individual encounters occuring the night Horse Head arrived on Earth 270.
 Many just heard a voice in their heads, an odd rustling in the trees, or a shimmering image on a T.V. screen filled with snow.
 Others like Ernie (Ep.
 13) and Katie (Eps.
 12 & 15) got more personal moments.
 But, everybody knew the time was right for them to find their unique voice and to use it.